-To supplement her studies, Kylie has participated in several intensive programs.
-These include the SALT Contemporary Dance’s LINK Festival, New Dialect Winter Intensive, BODYTRAFFIC Summer Program, Alonzo King LINES Ballet Summer Program, and Regional Dance America's National Choreography Intensive under the direction of Peter Chu.
-Additionally, she has had the great privilege of performing works by Brandon Lee Alley, Norbert De La Cruz III, Micaela Taylor, Rena Butler, Hope Boykin, Amy Hall Garner, Stefanie Batten Bland, Tiffany Rea-Fisher, Ray Mercer, Yoshito Sakuraba, Catherine Meredith, Morgan Walker, Mark Tomasic, Glauco Araujo, Heinz Poll, and Michael Uthoff.
-Kylie has also performed at various conferences and festivals, including APAP|NYC Conference, Detroit Dance City Festival, American Dance Guild Festival, American College Dance Association East-Central Conference, Cleveland Severance Hall Commemorative Concert, Midwest Dementia Summit, “Dancing Together” Mount Vernon Festival, and Cleveland Dance Fest.
+To supplement her training, Karam has participated in several intensives with companies such as Emily Cargill & Dancers, SALT Contemporary Dance, New Dialect, BODYTRAFFIC, Alonzo King LINES Ballet, and Regional Dance America’s National Choreography Intensive under the direction of Peter Chu.
+Additionally, she has performed works by Norbert De La Cruz III, Micaela Taylor, Rena Butler, Hope Boykin, Amy Hall Garner, Brandon Lee Alley, Stefanie Batten Bland, Tiffany Rea-Fisher, Ray Mercer, Yoshito Sakuraba, Catherine Meredith, Morgan Grube, Mark Tomasic, and Heinz Poll.
+Karam has also performed at various conferences and festivals, including APAP | NYC Conference, OhioDance Festival, Detroit Dance City Festival, American Dance Guild Festival, American College Dance Association East-Central Conference, Cleveland Severance Hall Commemorative Concert, Cleveland Dance Fest, and the CDF Akron Concert Series.

 “Primal” by Micaela Taylor (credit: Jennifer Zmuda)